dildeolupbiten/SynastryParser/README.md

 # SynastryParser

-**SynastryParser** is a program uses csv files that contain julian date, latitude and longitude values.
-If users don't have an appropriate csv file they can use [ConvertGauquelinData
+**SynastryParser** is a program uses csv files that contain julian date, latitude and longitude values of Gauquelin marriage data.
-](https://github.com/dildeolupbiten/ConvertGauquelinData) program to generate a csv file.

 ## Availability